-In August 2007, the Department of Health Services revised DHS 132 to include provisions to permit the Department to form a Quality Assurance and Improvement Committee to make recommendations for the disbursement of CMP funds earmarked for improving the quality of care in Wisconsin nursing homes.
+In August 2007, DHS revised Wis.
+Admin.
+Code § DHS 132 to include provisions to permit the Department to form a Quality Assurance and Improvement Committee (QAIC) to make recommendations for the disbursement of CMP funds earmarked for improving the quality of care in Wisconsin nursing homes.
 The QAIC meets regularly to review proposals and to make recommendations for submittal of proposals to DHS and CMS for funding.
 Members of the QAIC are appointed by the Secretary of DHS and represents a cross section of long term care stakeholders.